terencemoriarty/DS-4002-Project3/README.md

 #### Relevant Notes About Data

 Our data set comes from the National Oceanic and Atmospheric Administration (NOAA), where we were able to request daily weather data from a Charlottesville weather station (zip code 22904) over the last 15 years [1].
 This data was sent to us via email in the format of a .CSV, containing 11 total columns.
-However, three of these columns are blank/ full of NAs, so we have opted to drop them and not include them in the above data dictionary.
+However, three of these columns are blank/full of NAs, so we have opted to drop them and not include them in the above data dictionary.

 ## Figures